-Annual Releases, Tagging and Marking
+9.3 Annual Releases, Tagging and Marking

-The annual release of fall Chinook salmon smolts from PRH range considerably since the initial release of roughly 2.38 million smolts from the 1979 brood year to over roughly 10.30 million from the 1982 brood year (Table 16).
-The 2015 release goal is for PRH is 7,299,504 smolts.
-This goal includes a recent increase in the GCPUD mitigation from 5,000,000 to 5,599,504 combined with the ongoing USACE's John Day mitigation of 1,700,000 smolts.
+The annual release of fall Chinook salmon smolts from PRH range considerably since the initial release of roughly 2.38 million smolts from the 1979 brood year to over roughly 10.30 million from the 1982 brood year (Table 15).
+The 2016 release goal for PRH is 7,299,504 smolts.
+This goal includes a recent increase in the Grant PUD mitigation from 5,000,000 to 5,599,504 combined with the ongoing USACE's John Day mitigation of 1,700,000 smolts.

-In 2016, PRH released an estimated 7,242,054 subyearling fall Chinook salmon from the 2015 broodstock (Table 17).
+In 2016, PRH released an estimated 7,242,054 subyearling fall Chinook salmon from the 2015 broodstock (Table 16).
 Fish were released between June 16 and June 24.

-Various mark types and rates have occurred at PRH over the years for both the GCPUD and USACE mitigation fish.
+Various mark types and rates have occurred at PRH over the years for both the Grant PUD and USACE mitigation fish.
 In 1976, PRH began adipose fin clipping and coded-wire tagging a portion of the juvenile fall Chinook released to determine PRH contributions to ocean and river fisheries.
-All smolts associated with the USACE's John Day mitigation have been adipose clipped, but only small fractions were coded-wire tagged.
-Poor returns in 2007 precluded the production of USACE's John Day mitigation fish for the 2008 release.
+All smolts associated with the USACE John Day mitigation have been adipose clipped, but only small fractions included a CWT.
+Poor returns in 2007 precluded the production of USACE John Day mitigation fish for the 2008 release.

 All PRH releases for both mitigation programs were 100% otolith marked beginning with the 2008 release.
 All intra-annual releases from PRH have the same annual otolith pattern, but the pattern differs between years.
-Beginning with brood year 2010, the eyed eggs shipped to Bonneville Hatchery for hatching and then shipped to Ringold Spring Hatchery (RSH) for rearing and release have received a unique intra-annual otolith mark.
-Otolith sampling at PRH and in the Hanford Reach should provide increased precision in the determination of PRH origin returns to the hatchery and Hanford Reach compared to coded-wire tag estimates.
-Given sufficient samples sizes, the otolith mark rate of 100% should provide better estimates than the estimated coded-wire tag rate of 16-25%.
+The eyed eggs produced for the RSH program have received an otolith mark for brood years 2010 through 2016.
+Otolith sampling at PRH and in the Hanford Reach should provide increased precision in the determination of PRH origin returns to the hatchery and Hanford Reach compared to CWT estimates.
+Given sufficient samples sizes, the otolith mark rate of 100% may provide better estimates than those from CWTs.

-Since 1987, the U.S. Section of the Pacific Salmon Commission (PSC) has supported a coordinated project which seeks to capture and coded-wire tag 200,000 naturally produced juvenile fall Chinook salmon in the Hanford Reach.
+Since 1987, the U.S. Section of the Pacific Salmon Commission (PSC) has supported a coordinated project which seeks to capture and CWT 200,000 naturally produced juvenile fall Chinook salmon in the Hanford Reach.
 Fish are collected with seines over a ten day period between late May and early June.
 Fish are approximately 40-80 mm long at the time of capture.
 Recoveries from these tagged fish are used to estimate harvest exploitation rates and interception rates for Hanford Reach natural origin fall Chinook salmon.
-These data have also more recently been used to estimate the number of natural origin juveniles produced in the Hanford Reach (Harnish et al. 2012).
+These data have also more recently been used to estimate the number of natural origin juveniles produced in the Hanford Reach (Harnish et al. 2012, Harnish 2017).

 WDFW operates the OLAFT at Priest Rapids Dam three days per week beginning in July and continuing through mid to late October.
 This project began in 1986 and was designed to sample steelhead to (1) determine upriver run size, (2) estimate hatchery to natural origin (wild) fish ratios, (3) determine age class distribution, and (4) evaluate the need for managing returning hatchery steelhead consistent with ESA recovery objectives.
 In 2009, WDFW began sampling fall Chinook salmon at the trap for run composition assessment.
-A study was initiated in 2010 to determine the efficacy of using the OLAFT to increase natural origin broodstock for PRH.
-In return years 2010 - 2013, adipose fin present and coded-wire tag absent adult fall Chinook salmon were PIT tagged and released at the OLAFT to assess migration and spawning distribution.
-In addition, the OLAFT was used to collect potential natural origin fall Chinook salmon for incorporation into the broodstock at PRH.
-This work is presented in Tonseth et al. (in preparation).
+Beginning in 2010, the OLAFT was used to collect potential natural origin fall Chinook salmon for incorporation into the broodstock at PRH.

-Table 16Numbers of marked, unmarked, and tagged fall Chinook salmon smolts released from Priest Rapids Hatchery, Brood Years 1977 - 2015.
+Table 15 Number of marked, unmarked, and tagged fall Chinook salmon smolts released from Priest Rapids Hatchery, Brood Years 1977-2016.